 European Studies program

 The European Union (EU) now includes 27 members and more than 500 million people.
 Its economic, strategic and diplomatic significance makes it an essential actor both within and beyond its borders.
 But many questions remain, as evidenced by debates and disputes over governance, sovereignty, cultural diversity or economic and social policies.
 The European Studies field has become a key academic interest as decisions made by the EU, now more than ever, have a significant impact on individuals, companies, institutions both at the local and international levels.
 The European Studies approach combines a variety of methods to explore societal and political challenges that can only be understood in a broad socio-cultural context.
-The European Studies undergraduate program is a joint project supported by the Faculty of Law and Economics and the Faculty of Arts and Humanities of the University of Limoges.
+The European Studies Diploma is a joint project supported by the Faculty of Law and Economics and the Faculty of Arts and Humanities of the University of Limoges.
 The aim is to provide a new, diverse and challenging curriculum and encourage both local, international and exchange students to engage in intercultural dialogue while improving their expertise in European issues.

 The program offers a multidisciplinary approach to the study of the EU construction and of how the EU addresses current challenges in a constantly changing international environment.
 Experts in sociology, law, economics, international relations, literature and history examine how past and present debates bring knowledge and understanding with regard to shifting demographic, economic, political, cultural and environmental realities.
 Because the program—entirely taught in English—is a diverse, challenging and enriching academic experience, it offers students a unique opportunity to acquire knowledge and skills to tackle complex issues in a multicultural environment